orontee/taranis/CONTRIBUTING.md

   `.po` file in the [po](./po) directory.
 * Support for the new language must be explicitly added to [src/l10n.h](./src/l10n.h)
-* Then rebuild the application
+* Finally, the application must be rebuild

 ## Tooling